WICG/user-preference-media-features-headers/README.md

-# User Preference Media Features Client Hints Header
+# `User-Pref-Media-Features` Client Hints Header

-This is the repository for the User Preference Media Features Client Hints Header.
+This is the repository for the `User-Pref-Media-Features` Client Hints Header.
 You are welcome to [contribute](CONTRIBUTING.md)!

 ## Authors: